If You Take a Mouse to School Story-related Math Pack for Preschoolers

 You can do many math activities using this storybook as a base.
 These are just some ideas.

-This game is excellent for strengthening the children’s concentration and memory, working on one-to-one correspondence, and creating sets.
+This game is excellent for strengthening children’s concentration and memory, practicing one-to-one correspondence, and creating sets.

 If You Take a Mouse to School Memory Game